 1. Let your children watch as much TV as they want in the hours leading up to the storm, so their brains have actually turned to mush by the time the power goes out.

-2. Let them play video games until they can barely see straight in preparation for the technology detox that is sure to occur.
+2. Let them play video games until they can barely see straight in preparation for the technology detox that is likely to occur.

 7. Bathe them like they have never been bathed before.

-10. Spend as much time away from my children as possible before the storm hits.
+10. Spend as much time away from your children as possible before the storm hits.